 Due to the narrowing of the pulmonary artery, it becomes difficult for the blood to flow easily through the vessel into the lungs.
 As a result pressure in the artery rises far more than normal level.
 The abnormal high pressure in the artery makes the right ventricle of heart work harder to pump the blood through the lungs.
 Gradually the muscles of heart become weak and fail to pump enough blood to the lungs.
 Patient ultimately develops right heart failure.

 Causes Of Pulmonary Arterial Hypertension

 Pulmonary arterial hypertension can occur in all individuals and at any age.
 But it is more commonly seen in young adults and in women of child bearing age.
-Pulmonary arterial hypertension develops when pulmonary artery becomes narrow obstructing smooth blood flow to the lungs.

 Researchers believe narrowing occurs due to some type of injury to the lining of the pulmonary blood vessel.
 There is no known reason for the injury.
 Below are given causes and risk factors for development of pulmonary arterial hypertension: